Ergodicity of the underdamped mean-field Langevin dynamics: Introduction

+Langevin dynamics have two specific limiting regimes: the Hamiltonian limit as $\gamma \to 0$, and the overdamped limit as $\gamma \to +\infty$ (in conjunction with a rescaling of time).
+There are various works in the literature which carefully study the scaling of the convergence rate in terms of the friction parameter $\gamma$, and obtain lower bounds $c \min(\gamma,\gamma^{-1})$, see for instance, Dolbeault, Klar, Mouhot, Schmeiser \cite{DKMS13}, Grothaus, Stilgenbauer \cite{GS16} and Iacobucci, Olla, Stoltz \cite{IOS19} for rather general potentials in addition to results for specific systems, see e.g.~Metafune, Pallara, Priola \cite{MPP2002} and Kozlov \cite{Kozlov89}.
+In our paper, as a corollary of the main convergence result, we shall prove that the underdamped MFL dynamics also converges to its overdamped limit as $\g\rightarrow\infty$.

+Based on the ergodicity of the underdamped Langevin dynamic, and by considering various discrete time versions, it has been developed the Hamiltonian Monte Carlo methods, where the objective is to sample according to the distributions in form of \eqref{eq:inv_classic}, see e.g.~Leli\`evre, Rousset and Stoltz \cite{LRS10}, Neal \cite{Neal11}, Bou-Rabee, Eberle and Zimmer \cite{BEZ20}, Bou-Rabee and Schuh \cite{BS2020}.
+Nowadays this interest resurges in the community of machine learning.
+Notably, the underdamped Langevin dynamics has been empirically observed to converge more quickly to the invariant measure compared to the overdamped Langevin dynamics (of which the related MCMC was studied in e.g.~Dalalyan \cite{Dala17}, Durmus and Moulines \cite{DM16}), and it was theoretically justified by Cheng, Chatterji, Bartlett and Jordan in \cite{CCBJ18} for some particular choice of coefficients.

+Ergodicity of the underdamped MFL dynamics can also be used to solve optimization problems.
+As we shall see in Remark \ref{rem:entropyrewrite}, the optimization problem

+while the latter appears naturally in the context of neural network with plenty of neurons (see e.g.~\cite{HRSS19} as well as Section \ref{sec:GAN}).
+By identifying the minimizer $m^*= \argmin_{m\in \Pc_2(\R^n \x \R^n)} \fF(m)$ as the limit of the marginal distributions of the underdamped MFL dynamics, we justify the underdamped MFL dynamics as an efficient numerical algorithm to solve the mean-field optimization problem.

 The rest of the paper is organized as follows.
-In Section \ref{sec:mainresult} we annonce the main results.
-Before entering the detailed proofs, we study a numerical example concerning the nowadays popular generative adversarial networks (GAN).
-The main theorems in Section \ref{sec:mainresult} guides us to propose a theoretical convergent algorithm for the GAN, and the numerical test in Section \ref{sec:GAN} shows a satisfactory result.
-Finally we report the proofs in Section \ref{sec:proof}.
+In Section \ref{sec:mainresult} we announce the main results.
+Before entering the detailed proofs, we study a numerical example concerning the so-called generative adversarial networks (GAN).
+The main theorems in Section \ref{sec:mainresult} guide us to propose a theoretical convergent algorithm for the GAN, and the numerical test in Section \ref{sec:GAN} shows a satisfactory result.
+Finally, we report the proofs in Section \ref{sec:proof}.